-The Synthesis Core provides consultation and support in chemical synthesis for investigators across the Vanderbilt campus.
-The main focus and purpose of the core is to provide tool or probe molecules and literature compounds.
-For example, investigators can employ the core to synthesize literature compounds used as standards or in support of assay development.
-Alternatively, the core can engage in small molecule probe discovery during early stage HTS (High-Throughput Screening) and follow-up probe optimization campaigns.
-This may include resynthesis of original HTS hit compounds and follow-up efforts aimed at hit optimization.
-The core staff and directors have extensive experience in complex molecule synthesis including asymmetric synthesis and early probe development.
+The Molecular Design and Synthesis Center (MDSC) provides consultation and support in all aspects of chemical synthesis for investigators across the Vanderbilt campus.
+The main focus of the center is to provide access to high quality tool or probe molecules to support investigator’s biological studies.
+Importantly, the MDSC can engage in small molecule probe design and optimization during early stage HTS (High-Throughput Screening), often in collaboration with the VICB HTS core facility.
+Examples include resynthesis of original HTS hit compounds for activity validation and medicinal chemistry optimization of primary hit compounds.
+The MDSC staff and directors have extensive experience in all aspects of complex molecule synthesis and early probe development.
 Research projects are generally divided into two groups: Service-Based Work and Probe/MedChem Discovery.

-If the MDSC lab provides compounds that are used in your publication, please use this acknowledgement: Compound “X” was provided by the Vanderbilt Institute of Chemical Biology, Chemical Synthesis Core, Vanderbilt University, Nashville, TN 37232-0412.
+If the MDSC lab provides compounds that are used in your publication, please use this acknowledgement: Compound “X” was provided by the Vanderbilt Institute of Chemical Biology, Molecular Design and Synthesis Center, Vanderbilt University, Nashville, TN 37232-0412.